 Claim the correct mileage

 Not sure how far you’ve travelled?
 Simply bash in the ‘to’ and ‘from’ postcodes – Tripcatcher will then use Google Maps to plot the route and work out the mileage.
 If you’re using the mobile app, you can enable GPS tracking to automate the whole process.

 Get started today

 Can’t wait to get started?
-Head over to your Crunch account, go to the ‘Subscription’ section under ‘Your Account’ and find the Tripcatcher tile.
+If you're a Pro or Premium client, head over to your Crunch account, go to the ‘Subscription’ section under ‘Your Account’ and find the Tripcatcher tile.
 Under Tripcatcher, select ‘Activate’.
 You’ll just need to create a password for Tripcatcher (the email you use for Crunch will be pre-populated).

-Don’t forget, Tripcatcher is free to all limited companies using Crunch Accounting, so you won’t have to pay a penny extra to use it.
+Don’t forget, Tripcatcher is free to all Pro and Premium limited companies clients, so you won’t have to pay a penny extra to use it.

-If you choose not to use our free Tripcatcher you can still record your mileage in Crunch by following the business mileage instructions in our Crunch Help Centre.
+If you choose not to use Tripcatcher, you can still record your mileage in Crunch by following the business mileage instructions in our Crunch Help Centre.